 In testing for autism Primary Health Care Providers often use a screening tool called CHAT (Checklist for Autism in Toddlers) between 18 and 24 months.
-It aims to identify children at high risk of social-communication disorders such as autism.
+It aims to identify children at high risk of social-communication differences such as autism.
 Some parents find it helpful to fill out the questionnaire and talk it though with their Health Visitor or GP.

 It is unusual for Health Professionals to diagnose autism before the age of two years, although many parents report they have seen signs long before this.
 One large UK study gave the average age of diagnosis as over 5 years old.1